 I started my career on the set of ‘The Shining’, working for John Alcott the films DoP.

-The relationship between camera and sound is truly amazing …..Ah ….the echo’s of wonderful men.
+The relationship between camera and sound is truly amazing … Ah … the echoes of wonderful men.

-I love Grimshaw and Markino…. they taught me so much about story telling, the technique of painting the backs of passers by, of the men and women within the picture, giving us the presence of the artist, in turn inviting us to wander, meander through the streets and alleyways …… to feel the biting chill of the winters fog.
-If focusing upon a face no matter how shrouded or obscured, this now becomes about them … the character(s),….the individual ……….. we,… no longer free to roam, but drawn in to this landscape through the wishes and desires of the protagonist.
+I love Grimshaw and Markino…. they taught me so much about storytelling, the technique of painting the backs of passers-by, of the men and women within the picture, giving us the presence of the artist, in turn inviting us to wander, meander through the streets and alleyways … to feel the biting chill of the winter’s fog.
+If focusing on a face no matter how shrouded or obscured, this now becomes about them … the character(s) … the individual … we … no longer free to roam, but drawn into this landscape through the wishes and desires of the protagonist.

 I used the 40mm 90% of the time, moving the camera rather than exchanging for a longer lens, this continued the coherent relationship between artist and environment.